CyberwithAyushi/CyberwithAyushi/README.md

 Hello, I'm AYUSHI

-📊 Currently pursuing a Master's in Electrical & Computer Engineering with a focus on Cybersecurity at UVic.
+Currently pursuing Master's in Electrical & Computer Engineering with a focus on Cybersecurity.

-🎯 Objective
+## Objective

 To leverage my cybersecurity expertise and testing experience to develop innovative solutions that safeguard organizations against evolving cyber threats.

 ## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]

 ### Network
 <div>